Manta-Network/docs/docs/guides/DolphinPay.md

 5. I can't seem to set up Manta Signer on Windows OS

+   On Windows 10, occasionally, the installer will fail due to WebView2 not installing correctly.
+If this happens, you will see a message like "There is a problem with this Windows Installer package [...]

+   To fix this, you can try downloading and installing WebView2 runtime directly here: https://developer.microsoft.com/en-us/microsoft-edge/webview2/#download-section.

-   The team is aware of the issue and is currently working on it; we'll update the community on the new updates.
+   Please note that it still might not work.
+The team is aware of the Windows issue and is currently working on a fix; we'll update the community on the new updates.

 6. I can’t find Calamari Network on Polkadot.Js

-   In your Polkadot.js browser extension, click on the burger icon (3 vertical dots), then select Calamari Parachain.
+   1. To get the Calamari address, you should follow the below-mentioned steps.
+      1.1 click on polkadot.js extension > Click on three vertical dots as mentioned in the image > Select Calamari Parachain.

+      If you still don't see the "Calamari" parachain option, then please visit this URL https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Fcalamari-rpc.dwellir.com#/explorer.

+   2. Go to settings > Metadata > Update Metadata

+      Then please follow steps mentioned in 1.1

 7. The `To Private` button on the dolphin testnet is not working

    Please try reloading the page at https://app.dolphin.manta.network/#/transact.
 Click on the "To Private" button again once you see a number next to BOTH "Balance" fields.
-Wait patiently until the three dots in the private section`...` disappear.
+Wait patiently until the three dots in the private section `...` disappear.

+   Please note that our testnet is currently overwhelmingly popular, and many transactions are trying to go through the network simultaneously, so if you're still experiencing.

+   1. Public to private tx not activating
+   2. Polkadot.js wallet not showing
+   3. Long periods for transactions

+   Please wait and try again later!

 8. To remove your private account data completely and set up a new account, you should remove these files: